 Parents A to Z Guide

 This guide contains information and contacts for many of the departments, areas and offices that your student will encounter at Saint Xavier.
 More information may be found by calling the University Information Desk at 773-298-3000.
-If you are unsure where to direct a question, please contact the Office for Student Affairs at 773-298-3121 or firstname.lastname@example.org.
+If you are unsure where to direct a question, please contact the Dean of Students Office at 773-298-3123 or email@example.com.

-The Provost serves as the chief academic officer and is responsible for the planning, implementation and administration of the University’s academic programs, which includes the College of Arts and Sciences, School of Education, School of Nursing, Graham School of Management, Continuing and Adult Education as well as the Stump Library, the Center for International Education, the Center for Instructional Design and Academic Technology, the Orland Park Campus and other related services of the University.
+The Provost serves as the chief academic officer and is responsible for the planning, implementation and administration of the University's academic programs, which includes the College of Arts and Sciences, the School of Nursing and Health Sciences, and the Graham School of Management, as well as the Stump Library, the Center for International Education, the Center for Instructional Design and Academic Technology, and other related services of the University.
 The provost works together with the deans and the senior leadership to develop and implement the academic vision for the University.
 Saint Xavier offers undergraduate and graduate programs that are administered through Academic Affairs.
 The provost serves in place of the president in the event of his or her absence.

 A-219, Warde Academic Center